Who Is Ozzy Osbourne?

 One year later, Osbourne announced the dates for the North American leg of No More Tours 2, the final tour of his career.
 Although he noted that he wanted to spend more time with his family, the legendary headbanger insisted that he wasn't retiring as a musician, and would continue playing smaller gigs and remaining involved with Ozzfest.

-Family Life and 'World Detour'
+Marriage to Sharon, Family Life and 'World Detour'

 Osbourne married his manager, Sharon, in 1982.
 They had three children together, Jack, Kelly and Aimee.
 Jack and Kelly appeared with their parents on The Osbournes, but Aimee demurred.
 Osbourne also has had three children from a previous marriage to Thelma Riley and now has several grandchildren as well.